petrostrak/protocol-buffers-3/README.md

 }
 ```
 ### --decode_raw option
-With the `--decode_raw` command we can serialize any message that is in binary and check the tags and the values.
+With the `--decode_raw` command we can deserialize any message that is in binary and check the tags and the values.
 ```
 # .proto
 message Simple {